claranet/terraform-signalfx-detectors/cloud/aws/ecs/service/README.md

-# AWS ECS CLUSTER SignalFx detectors
+# AWS ECS SERVICE SignalFx detectors

 ## How to use this module